Winkler Losing MCC Low German Program - PembinaValleyOnline.com

-After more than 15 years of operation, Mennonite Central Committee Canada is closing down it Low German program based in Winkler.
+After more than 15 years of operation, Mennonite Central Committee Manitoba is closing down its Low German program based in Winkler.

-The organization has been forced to make the move in anticipation of lower revenues being generated by MCC's thrift stores across Canada.
+The organization made the strategic choice in anticipation of lower revenues being generated by MCC's thrift stores in Canada.
 MCC is projecting losses of close to $800,000 for next year on thrift store operations across the country.

-Dropping programs like Indigenous Neighbours, Restorative Justice, and programs for Low German Mennonites will save the organization about $350,000.
+Dropping programs like Indigenous Neighbours, Restorative Justice, and Low German Mennonites Services will save the organization about $350,000.

 Closing the office in Winkler will eliminate two jobs, including the program coordinator position that has been held by Tina Fehr-Kehler.